jambuur/APEDSK99/README.md

 The DSR contains 4 additional TI BASIC CALL's to manage DOAD's:

-- CALL PDSK( [1-3] ): This subprogram applies a virtual "adhesive tab" (remember those?) by setting a flag in the Volume Information Block, preventing APEDSK99 writing to the DOAD.
+- CALL PDSK( [1-3] ): applies a virtual "adhesive tab" (remember those?) by setting a flag in the Volume Information Block, preventing APEDSK99 writing to the DOAD.
 Keep in mind that this is separate to the familiar _Protected_ flag as used by disk managers.

-- CALL UDSK( [1-3] ): This subprogram removes the "tab"
+- CALL UDSK( [1-3] ): removes the "tab"

-- CALL CDSK( [1-3] ,"8 character DOAD name"): This subprogram maps DSK[1-3] to a DOAD.
-The DOAD name must be 8 characters, padded with spaces if shorter.
+- CALL CDSK( [1-3] ,"8 character DOAD name"): maps DSK[1-3] to a DOAD.
+The DOAD name must be exactly 8 characters, padded with spaces if ne cessary.

-- CALL SDSK( [1-3] ): This subprogram displays the current DOAD mapping for the relevant drive.
+- CALL MDSK( [1-3] ): shows the current DOAD mapping for the relevant drive.

+- CALL LDSK( [1-3] ): list the files on a DOAD.

 Any unsuccessful CALL returns a generic "INCORRECT STATEMENT" error ("SYNTAX ERROR" in _TI EXTENDED BASIC_) so check syntax, DOAD name/length etc.